Mirged/Mirged/README.md

 # Hi there! 👋

 Welcome to my Github profile!
-My name is Dashiell.
+My name is [REDACTED].
 I'm a beginner programmer who's interested in learning more about the world of computer science.

 ## 🌱 Skills